Greeks at Nine/Jews at Eleven

 That will do more to silence contention and heal alienation than any other means.
 Bring people around the same Cross; fill them with love for the same Redeemer, and give them the same hope of heaven, and you put a period to alienation and strife.
 The love of Christ is so absorbing and the dependence on His blood so entire that they will lay aside alienation and cease their contentions.

 The Early Church was forged in many furnaces of the ancient world: Jerusalem, Antioch, Ephesus, Corinth, Alexandria, Rome, and countless villages where the missionaries took the story and presence of Jesus.
 The Universal Church was diverse because it represented the nations of the world.
 There was also unity of belief and practice that soon consolidated itself into the canon of Scripture and the great confessional creeds, such as the Apostles Creed.
-From the local church to the Universal Church, Jesus broke down the walls of hostility between peoples, making enemies into brothers and warring camps into the dwelling place of God by His Spirit.
+From the local church to the Universal Church, Jesus broke down the walls of hostility between peoples, making enemies into brothers and warring camps into the peaceful dwelling placees of God by His Spirit.

 The Church Universal — Every Tribe and Tongue